Skip to content

 Starter plan

-Google Voice’s Starter plan costs $10 per user per month.
-With it, you can get a Google Voice number and make unlimited calls to the US (as long as you’re also located in the US or Canada).
+Google Voice’s Starter plan gets you a Google Voice number and lets you make unlimited calls to the US (as long as you’re also located in the US or Canada).

 You’ll also get the following features:

-Notice the Starter plan doesn’t offer auto-attendants and ring groups, which makes it harder to route customers to the right department or team member.
+Notice the Starter plan doesn’t offer auto-attendants and ring groups for Google Voice, which makes it harder to route customers to the right department or team member.
 And speaking of team members, you can only have up to 10 on this plan.
 You’ll have to upgrade if you manage a bigger team.

 Want to record calls for quality assurance or agent training?
 You can’t do that without upgrading to the Standard plan.
 And if you want automatic recording for any of your calls, you’ll have to upgrade again to the Premier plan.